Call Evergood Travel on 0333 2341 888

 83 - 56 Days prior to departure: 25% of the holiday cost.

 56 - 30 Days prior to departure: 50% of the holiday cost.

 Note: in some instances, the terms of our suppliers may be more restrictive than our own, in which case the terms of the supplier will overrule the above matrix and a higher charge might apply.
 Examples of this might be a promotional airfare or room rate that has a non-refundable policy.

 Insignificant Changes: We reserve the right to make insignificant changes to your holiday as required, and without compensation afforded.
-Insignificant changes will be classed as (but not limited) to the following: a change of airline carrier, a change in aircraft type/model, changes to pre-assigned seating, a change of hotel to an equal or higher standard (possibly due to building work, emergency relocation etc.), and alteration of your outbound and inbound flights within a 12-hour period of the original.
+Insignificant changes will be classed as (but not limited) to the following: a change of airline carrier, a change in aircraft type/model, a change of flight number or flight path, changes to pre-assigned seating, a change of hotel to an equal or higher standard (possibly due to building work, emergency relocation etc.), and alteration of your outbound and inbound flights within a 12-hour period of the original.

 Significant Changes: Most changes that occur are usually minor, but on rare occasions there may be a significant change to your holiday program.
 Significant changes will be classed as (but not limited to) the following: a change of flight time by more than 12 hours, a change of UK Airport (where the new airport is more than 100 driveable miles from the original), and accommodation downgrades that constitute a *significant portion of your trip.
 Where significant changes occur, you are entitled to either accept the alternative/s offered by Evergood Travel, or a refund of the holiday.
 In the case of any significant change, Evergood Travel will apply compensation of £25 per person unless inside 7 days when the figure is increased to £50 per person.

 *Classed as 25% or more of your total room nights, with the exception of escorted tours where the accommodation amendment is considered a lesser issue and not the focal element of the trip.